Zippo Manufacturing Co. v. Zippo Dot Com, Inc.

-Zippo Mfg.
-Co. v.
+Zippo Manufacturing Co. v.
 Zippo Dot Com, Inc., 952 F. Supp.
 1119 (W.D.
 Pa.
-1997), was a decision by the United States District Court for the Western District of Pennsylvania finding that a court has personal jurisdiction over a website originating in a different territory, if the website is accessible to Internet users in the court's territory.
-The case is a landmark opinion regarding personal jurisdiction for courts deciding Internet-oriented disputes, and it is one of the most frequently cited Internet law precedents.
+1997), was a decision by the United States District Court for the Western District of Pennsylvania holding that a court has personal jurisdiction over a website originating in a different territory, if the website is accessible to Internet users in the court's territory.

+Zippo is a landmark opinion regarding personal jurisdiction for courts deciding Internet-oriented disputes, and it is one of the most frequently cited Internet law precedents.
+The case established a standard of jurisdictional analysis now known as the "Zippo test," or the "Zippo sliding scale test."